mtagstyle/POV-Globe/README.md

 # Project Shiba

-This repo will will be used to capture any information regarding the research, design, and implementation of a globe-shaped persistence-of-vision (PoV) display
+This repo will will be used to capture any information regarding the research, design, and implementation of a persistence-of-vision (PoV) display

 # What is it?